 - The base layer is 7” of base polyfoam and is a pretty standard base layer.

 Read the full Tuft & Needle review

-- The Mint’s cover is also soft, but it has more of a knitted design.
+- The Mint’s cover is also soft, but it has more of a knitted design and contains antimicrobial protection.

 - The first layer is also 3” of Adaptive Foam with graphite and cooling gel.